tw0four/Scandiweb-Web-page/README.md

 # Scandiweb-Web-page
-Website is available on hosting: http://juniortestarthuriljashenko.000webhostapp.com/
+Web page is available on hosting: http://juniortestarthuriljashenko.000webhostapp.com/

-Website is based with HTML/CSS/JavaScript and PHP (OOP)
+Webs page is based with HTML/CSS/JavaScript and PHP (OOP)